Sithija200OK/Heart-Disease-Prediction-/README.md

 To protect patient privacy, names and social security numbers have been replaced with dummy values.

-Usage
+Usage.

 This dataset can be used for:

 Classification tasks to predict the presence of heart disease.

-Exploratory data analysis to understand the relationships between attributes and heart disease.
+Exploratory data analysis to understand the relationships between attributes and heart disease...

 Model training and evaluation in machine learning experiments.

-Citation
+Citation.

 If you use this dataset in your research or project, please cite the original source appropriately.